Information for staff, including academics and researchers, and students about how to claim for incurred expenses

 Specify which project code or a cost centre the costs should be charged to (please speak to your departmental finance or admin team if you need information about codes):

 This code will be applied to all items on the claim

-If you are including items that should be charged to different codes, select the appropriate code for the majority of items to minimise amendments, you can then change the coding for individual items that differ
+If you are including items that should be charged to different codes, select the appropriate code for the majority of items to minimise amendments and then change the coding for individual items where needed

 Your main department is selected by default, giving access to your department’s codes but you can change the department if necessary using the drop-down.
 You will need to do a separate claim per department